rexgarland/markdown-plan/README.md

 	- a string of measurement characters (`h`, `a`, and `d`) and spaces or commas (which are just ignored)
 	- a start date for a wait task, e.g. `started 12-10`
 - A deadline is a month and day, e.g. `3-26`, prefaced by the `by` keyword
 - Dependencies written in the `@()` syntax are explicit dependencies of the DAG that you can enter manually.
-They can be any unique substrings of another task's description, separated by commas.
-Note: be careful not to create a dependency cycle (the parser should warn you anyway if you do).
+They can be any unique substrings of another task's description, separated by commas for multiple dependencies.
+Note: be careful not to create a dependency loop (the parser should warn you anyway if you do).

 ## Acknowledgements